ls1intum/Artemis/docs/user/exercises/modeling.rst

 The following screenshot illustrates the second section of the form.
 It consists of:

 - **Enable automatic assessment suggestions**: When enabled, Artemis tries to automatically suggest assessments for diagram elements based on previously graded submissions for this exercise.
+- **Automatic assessment suggestions enabled**: When enabled, Artemis tries to automatically suggest assessments for diagram elements using the Athena service.
 - **Problem Statement**: The task description of the exercise as seen by students.
 - **Assessment Instructions**: Instructions for instructors while assessing the submission.